HOW WE DO IT

 Our Core Values

-Diversity, Equity and Inclusion.
+Welcoming All Visitors.
 We are committed to creating places that are accessible and relevant to all audiences, including those communities who have felt excluded from a park experience.
 For example, at the Crissy Field Center we engaged youth from underserved communities to become a new generation of park leaders.
 We are also committed to honoring diverse legacies through our interpretive programs, as we did partnering with members of native communities to bring histories to life at Crissy Field, the Presidio, Lands End and Boston Harbor Islands.

-Partnerships & Constituency building.
+Partnerships & Constituency Building.
 Red Bridge is actively involved with public and private partnership groups that support parks, natural areas, historic sites, regional trail systems, greenway networks and river corridors.
 We believe that partnerships and constituency building across communities and cultures is an essential part of the planning process.
-An example from our current portfolio is The Aquatic Park and Piers Project, which attracts and builds on partnerships with neighboring nonprofit groups including the Fort Mason Center for Arts + Culture.
+An example from our current portfolio is The Aquatic Park and Pier Project, which attracts and builds on partnerships with neighboring nonprofit groups including the Fort Mason Center for Arts + Culture.

-Design.
 Underlying our core values is constant attention to quality design.
 No matter what the assignment, design excellence is foremost in our minds as we work to create welcoming and enjoyable places.
-Team members have won numerous design awards from AIA, ASLA, National Trust for Historic Preservation as well as many local, state and national organizations.

 Expertise